QUICK HIT: A guide to putting together PC components that are fast enough to optimally run a DAW (music production software) in a Windows environment.

 Even 16GB would be a lot, but for a desktop PC (since it can usually hold much more RAM than a laptop or Mac) I always prefer to stack the deck and go for the full 32GB.

 Combining this with the Intel Core i7 processor will give you plenty of smooth speed to work with for those hefty DAW applications and recording software that tend to use up a lot of memory and CPU.
+Even simpler music-related tools like music notation software can be a resource hog.

 These two areas, the processor and RAM, are where most of your money should be spent.